Khushil-Dave/ddf-portfolio/README.md

     My experience/observation:

 → In this exercise, we designed and manufactured a laser-cut business card using Inkscape and a laser cutter.
 This was the first business card I had ever created, making the experience both interesting and enjoyable.

+→ I designed a simple and clean business card that included my basic contact information, such as my name, phone number, and email address.
+To make it more useful, I also added a QR code that directly links to my portfolio, allowing anyone to quickly access my work by scanning it with a smartphone.

+→ I first created the design in Inkscape by arranging the layout, text, and vector outlines required for laser cutting.
+After completing the design, it was sent to the laser cutter, which precisely followed the outlines to cut and engrave the selected material.
+It was fascinating to see how a digital design was transformed into a physical business card.

-→ I was surprised by the variety of results that could be achieved using different materials.
-Even though the designs were similar, the final appearance changed significantly depending on the material used for the card.
+→ I was also surprised by the variety of results that could be achieved using different materials.
+Even though the designs were similar, the final appearance changed significantly depending on the material used.

-→ During the exercise, I observed that some students experienced issues with their designs because the laser cutter could not properly detect certain outlines.
+→ During the exercise, I observed that some students experienced problems because the laser cutter could not correctly detect parts of their outlines.
 As a result, the cutting process stopped before their cards were completed.
-Fortunately, I did not encounter this problem, and my business card was successfully manufactured.
+Fortunately, I did not encounter this issue, and my business card was successfully manufactured on the first attempt.
+Watching these problems helped me understand the importance of carefully checking vector outlines before laser cutting.

 → Another exciting part of this exercise was operating a laser cutter for the first time.
-Watching the machine precisely follow the design and cut the material was fascinating.
-It was amazing to see how a digital design could quickly become a physical object.
+Watching the machine precisely cut the design was both exciting and enjoyable.

-→ Overall, this exercise was a fun and valuable learning experience.
-It improved my design skills in Inkscape and gave me my first hands-on experience with laser cutting technology.
+→ Overall, this exercise improved my Inkscape skills and gave me my first hands-on experience with laser cutting technology.